Magnetization and phase transition induced by circularly polarized laser in quantum magnets: Floquet theory

 \section{Floquet theory}

-Here we elucidate how the application of Floquet theory, which usually leads to an infinite-dimensional matrix equation, to the present quantum spin system can be cast into a finite-dimensional form.
-Floquet theory is a mathematical technique to treat time-periodic differential equations, which is a temporal analogue of the Bloch theorem for spatially periodic systems.
-When applied to the time-dependent Schr\"odinger equation,
+Here let us show that the effective static model~(\ref{eq:EffectiveHamiltonian}) can equivalently be obtained using the Floquet theory for many-body systems instead of the unitary transformation onto the rotating frame.
+The Floquet theory is a mathematical technique to treat time-periodic differential equations, which is a temporal analog of the Bloch theorem for spatially periodic systems.
+When applied to a time-dependent Schr\"odinger equation,